Deploy Kirby with Git and rsync

 At the end, the Git repo at GitHub is created and content already pushed.
 From now on you only need to run add, commit and git push to send code changes to GitHub.

-# Connect your GitHub repo with fortrabbit
+Connect your GitHub repo with fortrabbit

-Now, the last step is to setup and connect an app on fortrabbit.
+Now, the last step is to set up and connect an app on fortrabbit.
 Start the process in the fortrabbit dashboard:

-# Synchronize contents
+Synchronize contents with rsync

-# SYNC UP: from local content folder and it's files to remote $ rsync -av ./content/ {{app-env-id}}@ssh.{{region}}.frbit.app:content/shell
+# SYNC UP: from local content folder and its files to remote $ rsync -av ./content/ {{app-env-id}}@ssh.{{region}}.frbit.app:content/shell

 # SYNC DOWN: from files from remote content folder to local folder $ rsync -av {{app-env-id}}@ssh.{{region}}.frbit.app:content/ ./content/bash